-1. Carry your assignment notebook to every class.
-Record all assignments and their due date.

-2. Find a suitable place at home to study.
-The study area should be quiet, have good lighting, and a place to write.

-3. Start assignments immediately.
+- 1. Record all assignments and their due date in your assignment notebook. - 2.
+Find a suitable place at home to study.
+The area should be quiet, have good lighting, and a place to write. - 3.
+Start assignments immediately.
 Pace yourself for long term assignments; don't try to do it all the night before!
 If time is used wisely, most homework can be completed during school hours.